 Topics covered in this article:

 Both passes also include coupons and discounts for collaborating operators such as restaurants, bars, gelaterie, businesses, services and more which are all available in your Roma Pass Guidebook.
-There is also the ability to access special events, festivals, theatre performances, cinemas, theme parks, attractions and even the lido depending on the time of year you purchase the card.
+There is also the ability to access special events, festivals, theatre performances, cinemas, theme parks, attractions and even the beach depending on the time of year you purchase the card.
 You can purchase the Roma Pass online, Tourist Information Points, ATAC subway ticket offices and more.
 The passes become validated from the moment you use one of the services NOT from the moment of purchase.

 Please note that many museums in Rome are closed on Mondays as well as December 25, January 1 and May 1.
 Also remember that you must keep your Roma Pass with you at all times to utilize the benefits.
 For more information, please visit the official website.

-**The Roma Pass does NOT work for the Vatican Museums because the Vatican is it’s own state.
+*The Roma Pass does NOT work for the Vatican Museums because the Vatican is its own state.